-A land bridge of sufficient width to serve as a wildlife corridor between the fragment of Forest use.

-Stand "D" that is proposed to be preserved and the main Piscataway Creek stream valley is a design element that is necessary to find conformance with the Approved Countywide Green Infrastructure Plan.
-During the review of the previous application, staff requested that the plans be revised to provide a minimum of a 300-foot-wide corridor along the northern property line to connect Stand 'D' to Piscataway Creek to provide a 300-foot-wide corridor on the subject property adjacent to Piscataway Creek.
+The 200-foot wide corridor is sufficient to serve as a wildlife corridor between the fragment of Forest Stand "D" and the main Piscataway Creek stream valley, and is a design element that is necessary to find conformance with the Approved Countywide Green Infrastructure Plan.
+During the review of the previous application, staff requested that the plans be revised to provide a minimum of a 300-foot-wide corridor along the northern property line to connect Stand 'D' to Piscataway Creek to provide a 300-footwide corridor on the subject property adjacent to Piscataway Creek.
 The habitat of forest interior dwelling species (FIDS) has been described by the Maryland Department of Natural Resources as interior woodland of at least ten acres that is at least 300 feet from the edge of the forest.
 Riparian wildlife corridors are the wooded corridors at least 300 feet wide associated with a stream.
 Piscataway Creek is a primary corridor as designated in the 2006 Approved Master Plan and Sectional Map Amendment for the Henson Creek-South Potomac Planning Area.
 The Countywide Green Infrastructure Plan adopted measures of "countywide significance" with regard to mapping of corridors and network gaps.
 To be of "countywide significance", a corridor has to be at least 200 feet wide or wider in the Rural and/or Developing Tiers.
-Because the resources in this area are clearly of countywide significance given their location and composition, a corridor of at least 200 feet is appropriate and recommended.
+Because the resources in this area are clearly of countywide significance given their location and composition, a corridor of at least 200 feet is appropriate and required by the Planning Board.

-The topography in the northern part of the site may be problematic for the creation of a corridor that is 200 feet wide along its entire length adjacent to single-family homes.
+The topography in the northern part of the site may be problematic for the creation of a limit of disturbance that is 200 feet wide along its entire length adjacent to single-family homes.
 Such a strict standard could result in the need for large retaining walls that are not advisable adjacent to homes or adjacent to areas of wildlife habitat.
-If, at the time of review of the specific design plan for this area, minor incursions less than 50 feet wide are needed for temporary grading to allow the development to fit the contours of the property, then such grading may be permitted if the area of incursion is replanted.
+If, at the time of review of the specific design plan for this area, minor incursions less than 50 feet wide are needed for temporary grading to allow the development to fit the contours of the property, then such grading may be permitted if the area of the 200-foot wide corridor if the incursion is replanted.

-The afforestation should be revised to be limited to the re-establishment of woodlands along and within stream buffers.
+The afforestation should be limited to the re-establishment of woodlands along and within stream buffers.